NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Lidar/intro-lidar/classify-lidar-rasters/classify-chm.md

 ### Download Data

-For this lesson, we will be reading in a Canopy Height Model geotiff file, derived from lidar data collected at NEON's Teakettle (TEAK) site in California

-The data used for this lesson will be downloaded in the Python script using the `requests` package.
+For this lesson, we will read in a Canopy Height Model data collected at NEON's <a href="https://www.neonscience.org/field-sites/teak" target="_blank">Lower Teakettle (TEAK)</a> site in California.
+This data is downloaded in the first part of the tutorial, using the Python `requests` package.

 </div>

 In this tutorial, we will work with the NEON AOP L3 LiDAR ecoysystem structure (Canopy Height Model) data product.
-For more information about NEON data products and the CHM product DP3.30015.001, see the <a href="http://data.neonscience.org/data-products/DP3.30015.001" target="_blank">NEON Data Product Catalog</a>.
+For more information about NEON data products and the CHM product DP3.30015.001, see the <a href="http://data.neonscience.org/data-products/DP3.30015.001" target="_blank">Ecosystem structure</a> data product page on NEON's Data Portal.

 First, let's import the required packages and set our plot display to be in-line: